 We have nearly completed our Railway Museum Extension, and are currently raising funds to provide interpretation boards and audio presentations.
 If you would like to help take a look at our how to donate page.

-We have a small railway museum building in the base of the old quarry with an arrangement of standard gauge railway sidings, as well as a short section of narrow gauge track.
-This will allow railway vehicles, with an historic connection to the Mountsorrel Railway, to be displayed to the public under cover, as the ravages of the UK weather quickly take their toll.
+Our small railway museum building is in the base of the old quarry with an arrangement of standard gauge railway sidings, as well as a short section of narrow gauge track.
+This allows railway vehicles, with an historic connection to the Mountsorrel Railway, to be displayed to the public under cover, as the ravages of the UK weather quickly take their toll.
 The most notable of these is steam locomotive ‘Elizabeth’ which is the only surviving steam locomotive from the Mountsorrel Railway.
 We look forward to being able to bring her home for the public to see.